 commands that only give the user information instead modifying the

-inventory above.
+environment, like inventory above.
 Due to some video terminal emulator

 details, only the text still